 Alex Martin

 The poet’s son, Alex Martin, is a composer and guitarist living in Mt.
 Rainier, Maryland, a suburb of Washington, DC.
 His first three CDs, Nostalgia for Terra Incognita (2007), Second Life (2011), and Folk Songs, Jazz Journeys (2021), reflect his training as a jazz musician and exploration of world music traditions.
-His fourth album, Appalachian Fall, to be released in June 2024, consists of 10 settings of his father’s poetry, composed while caring for him during the last two years of the poet’s life.
+His fourth album, Appalachian Fall, released in June 2024, consists of 10 settings of his father’s poetry, composed while caring for him during the last two years of the poet’s life.
+Listen to the album on your favorite streaming service or on Alex’s YouTube channel.
 Read the song lyrics here.
 More background on the album and the tracks here.